 Are there real benefits to using structured cabling in your data centre, or is this just a bandwagon effect?

 In our experience, a structured cabling approach can offer real benefits.
-But like any engineering solution, the use of structured cabling in a data centre is a matter of optimization and trade-off, not a one-way answer.
-It is suitable for some businesses, and prioritizes some types of operations over others.
+But like any engineering solution, the use of structured cabling in a data centre is a matter of optimisation and trade-off, not a one-way answer.
+It is suitable for some businesses and prioritises some types of operations over others.

 Rather than preaching a one-size-fits-all solution, we think it is better to explore and understand how this approach works, and what trade-offs it favours, so that you can make your own decision.
 And that is what we are going to do today.

 Structured Cabling in the Data Centre: A Quick Introduction

 The concept behind structured cabling is mundanely simple: instead of designing a data network strictly in terms of connections between equipment items, we design it in terms of smaller, standardised building blocks called subsystems